solana-foundation/connectorkit/packages/connector/README.md

 ## vNext API (Recommended)

 The vNext API provides a cleaner, more type-safe approach to wallet connections using stable connector IDs and a wallet status state machine.

+You can access the same vNext state + actions either through the focused hooks below, or via `useConnector()` (single hook) which also includes legacy compatibility fields.

 ### `useWallet()`